 The purpose of a shotgun clause in a shareholders' agreement is to provide a mechanism where a shareholder can at short notice fully exit the company, or buy out the others completely.

-The shareholder who triggers the clause offers the other shareholders a specific price at which she is willing to buy out all the others, or at which they must buy his or her shares completely.
+The shareholder who triggers the clause offers the other shareholders a specific price at which they are willing to buy out all the others, or at which they must buy his or her shares completely.

 Some shotgun clauses may allow other shareholders to make counter offers.

 The entire process, from triggering the clause to completing the sale is usually given a short deadline.
 How long it takes depends on the wishes of the shareholders when they agree to the provision, but it can be as little as a couple of months.

 The name 'shotgun clause' reflects the speed at which the buyout happens and that the event is 'terminal' to the majority of shareholders.

 Why include it as a provision within a shareholders' agreement?

 One reason for including such a provision is that it is a means of resolving a complete breakdown in relations between shareholders.
 When shareholders are no longer talking to each other - especially when one is active in the management of the company, but the other is not - the business may suffer, reducing the valuation for all shareholders.
 A quick exit should have less negative impact on the performance of the company.

 Shotgun clauses are fairly unusual because although in theory it is beneficial for the company and neutral for the shareholders, in practice, there are a number of disadvantages.